19 Caribbean Overwater Bungalows For Your Bucket List!

 We loved our stay at these cute overwater bungalows!

-Built over a brilliant aqua lagoon, our two-story Bocas del Toro hut on the water was a wooden cabin with a king-size four-poster bed on the upper level.
+Built over a brilliant aqua lagoon, our two-story cabin on the water had a king-size four-poster bed tucked into an upper-level loft.

 A kayaker paddles past an overwater bungalow at Punta Caracol Acqua Lodge.